wallymathieu/with/README.md

 		  .Member(obj=>obj.Value)
 		  .Be(temporaryValue))
 {
-	// myClass.Value will be here temporaryValue
+	// myClass.Value will return temporaryValue
 }
 // but not here
 ```